How many drafts of a story, or essay, or book, do you write before it feels “done”? Ten, twenty, fifty, one-hundred story drafts? More?

 Dialogue works within story on a variety of levels, and in the case of subtext, it gives the characters a chance to actually say, or not say, what they feel and think.
 From there, the story takes on meaning.
 Though few stories lean entirely on dialogue for their subtext (Hemingway’s “Hills Like White Elephants” comes pretty close), dialogue often provides a wonderful way to eavesdrop on what the characters (and story) are saying.

 Interiority vs Exteriority: How much of your story is spoken aloud, and how much is internal monologue, will also influence your subtext.
 Often, a new writer will use interiority to “tell” the reader what their character is thinking.
-Now, there is nothing wrong with internal monologue (we all have it).
+Now, there is nothing wrong with internal monologue (we all do it).
 And there is nothing wrong with telling a reader what you need them to know.
-Just be careful to balance out these direct moments with more indirect observations, dialogue, detail, and scenes.
+Just be careful to balance out these direct expository moments with more indirect observations, dialogue, detail, and scenes.

 Details can be sensory (what does your character see, smell, hear, taste, feel) or they can be concrete observations (still based on sense, but usually in a more objective way).
 Your setting, your narration, and your point of view will all influence what details are noticed, when, how, and why.
 Also good to keep in mind: what doesn’t get mentioned.